Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Everett collected seven receiving yards in his lone career matchup against the Lions, 29.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Lions, Everett's seven receiving yards total is 29.5 less than his over/under for Sunday's game (36.5).

-- Everett did not have a touchdown catch in that game against the Lions.

-- The 256.9 passing yards the Lions give up per game makes them the NFL's 20th-ranked pass defense this season.
+- The Lions are giving up 256.9 passing yards per game this season, the NFL's 20th-ranked pass defense.

 - The Lions have allowed 24 touchdowns through the air (1.6 per game).
-They are 20th in the NFL in that category.
+They are 20th in the league in that category.

 Recent Performances

-- In last week's matchup with the Bears, Everett grabbed four passes for 68 yards (17 yards per catch) and scored one touchdown while being targeted five times.
+- In last week's outing against the Bears, Everett was targeted five times, picking up 68 yards on four receptions (averaging 17 yards per catch) while scoring one touchdown.

-- During his last three games, Everett has 143 receiving yards on 10 receptions (11 targets), with two touchdowns, averaging 47.7 yards per game.
+- Everett has also added 10 grabs for 143 yards and two touchdowns during his last three games.
+He was targeted 11 times and averaged 47.7 receiving yards per game.

 Everett's Seattle Teammates